asa-davis/SpiceTrader/README.md

     - biomes

 - Fixes/Refactoring
+    - turning and accel are switched in ship menu
     - pirate movement in general needs a rework...
     - fix pirates sharing goals!!!
 What happened to this feature?
     - make sure dead pirates don't still exit...